 - Editing 360 video was just as simple and easy to do as editing standard videos.

-- Advanced video editing tools in PowerDirector offer less flexibility than competing video editors or are simply not present in the software.
+- Advanced video editing tools in PowerDirector offer less flexibility than competing video editors.

 // Why Trust Me?